East Tilbury Quarry & Landfill

 Mitigation: Groundwater quality and level monitoring with agreed trigger values and contingency mitigation.
 Restoration landform shaped to form a secondary flood defence.

-Approximate Consented Landfill Capacity: 2,100,000 cubic metres of inert waste.
+Approximate Consented Landfill Capacity: 2.1 million cubic metres of inert waste.

 Project Areas: EIA, HRA, PPC, FRA.